 We don't believe in haggling with customers over price

 We provide one price offer.
-Some other diamond buyers will attempt to ask you questions about your stone, such as:
+Some other diamond buyers will attempt to ask you questions about your jewelry, such as:

 What do you know about the jewelry?